huijari/tsp-heuristics/README.md

 ## Optimizers
 ### vns - Variable Neighborhood Search (with 2-opt function)
 The main idea behind it is to take a route that crosses over itself and reorder it so that it does not.
 It will compare every possible valid combination of the swapping mechanism.

+### tabu - Tabu Search (with 2-opt function)
+Tabu search enhances the performance of local search by relaxing its basic rule.
+First, at each step worsening moves can be accepted if no improving move is available (like when the search is stuck at a strict local minimum).
+In addition, prohibitions (henceforth the term tabu) are introduced to discourage the search from coming back to previously-visited solutions.